mbrand12/t10/DEVCORE.md

 Depending on how good and/or important idea it is, I will go trough the other steps.
-Though, more often than not the idea will be a implementation idea rather than conceptual, so I note it down in the [Implementation ideas ](#implementation-details), this usually happens when I write documentation.
+Though, more often than not the idea will be a implementation idea rather than conceptual, so I note it down in the [Implementation ideas ](#implementation-details), this usually happens when I write documentation, sometimes even after the fact as a reflection and clarification.

 In the mean time I also started using Vim.
 I did this in effort to get used to the command line more in general and to find a way to increase my productivity